 And while it could have been done in a much more strategic, less haphazard way, it ended up being amazing and exhausting and rewarding in so many ways.
 Plus, we had the pleasure of meeting so many furry friends along the way.
 (Read this guest post we wrote for TrustedHousesitter’s blog to learn more about how house and pet sitting warms our hearts)!

-A few important notes when house sitting in Europe:
+A few tips for house sitting in Europe & internationally:

 - We had been told that immigration may want to see proof that we were indeed leaving the country upon entrance, so we made sure to at least have our ticket out of a country booked before we got there.
 Although we were never asked, it was good motivation to prioritize planning.